jcodexv/rosco/README.md

 # Rosco
-A game to play the Argentine game know as Rosco (school project)
+A game to play the Argentine game known as Rosco (school project)